lgreco/DataStructures/Exams/SU21_Midterm/src/readme.md

 `[A] [B] [C] [B] [A]`

-Notice that the contents of each node appear inside a pair of square brackets.
+Notice that the contents of each node appear inside a pair of square brackets that the program (i.e., you) adds.

 ## Problem 2 (6 points)